American premiere at Rennsport Reunion VI in California

 As specialists for manufacture of individually crafted vehicles, Porsche Exclusive concentrated with a passion for detail on individual customer requests and limited production runs, such as the 911 Sport Classic of 2009 or the 911 Speedster of the 997 series of 2010, of which only 356 were built.
 As a general rule, one-off products are almost always possible within the boundaries of the applicable legislation and while also ensuring that Porsche requirements relating to quality and long service life are met.
 In the current fiscal year, there is a particularly strong demand for personalisation of GT models.
 This shows that GT customers, who were previously interested primarily in purism and performance, now also want to express their personality in colours and custom equipment.

-The numerous lovingly executed details of the 911 Speedster Concept clearly demonstrate just how well the revitalised collaboration works.
-The handcrafted paintwork in the classic GT Silver and White colours, together with the so-called ‘spears’ on the front wings, reference the brand’s racing history.
-The same applies to the tank cap positioned in the middle of the bonnet in 1950s style, the exterior mirrors in the classic Talbot shape and the special design of the headlights.
+The numerous lovingly executed details of the 911 Speedster Concept clearly demonstrate just how well the revitalized collaboration works.
+The handcrafted paintwork in the classic GT Silver and White colors, together with the so-called ‘spears’ on the front wings, reference the brand’s racing history.
+The same applies to the tank cap positioned in the middle of the bonnet in 1950s style, the exterior mirrors in the classic Talbot shape, and the special design of the headlights.
 The transparent and opaque surfaces of the headlight covers resemble the shape of a cross – a further nod to the early years of Porsche in motorsport.
 Both the wide B-pillars and the rear end are decorated with milled and gold-plated Speedster lettering.

 Tribute to a dream: 911 Speedster concept chronograph by Porsche Design